They are the subject of Nick Kyme's Tome of Fire trilogy, comprising Salamander, Firedrake and Nocturne.

 - Pro Human Trans Human: The Salamanders are defined by being this compared to normal Astartes.
 It is also an integral part of their popularity with fans.

 - Too Kinky to Torture: The Salamanders' arch-enemies, the Dark Eldar, owing to the latter being obsessed with the experience of sensation of any kind.
 On the other hand, locking them up and depriving them of any sensation is a highly effective means of torture/coercion.
 Vulkan He'stan uses the threat of that to blackmail a Dark Eldar Haemonculus to reopen a Webway portal.
 He repays the Dark Eldar by shooting him in the head (as a Haemonculus, he can regrow himself from a finger he cut off for that purpose).
+And Zartath himself survived for so long in Commorragh in no small part due to torturing his Dark Eldar victims in that way, gaining valuable information in the process.

 - Wham Line: A series of them, which basically sum up that Vulkan He'stan believes that Dak'ir is the Unbound Flame, one of the Nine Artefacts of Vulkan.
 He changes his opinion later, but it leaves the members of the Pantheon Council speechless.